ichirowo/CH552E_development_board/README.md

 ### License

-This project is licensed as MIT.
+This project is licensed as MIT License.